A Study in Scarlet: Other media

 In 2014, A Study in Scarlet was adapted for the stage by Greg Freeman, Lila Whelan and Annabelle Brown for Tacit Theatre.
 The production premiered at Southwark Playhouse in London in March 2014.

-Actors John Schugard and Bill Amos as Holmes and Watson respectively in the 2019 debut performance of Amos’ Sherlock Holmes and the Scarlet Avenger at DM Performance Works at the Factory in Nuremberg, PA.

-In February 2019, a new adaptation of "A Study in Scarlet" was staged at DM Performance Works at the Factory in Nuremberg, PA.
-It was adapted by Bill Amos under the title "Sherlock Holmes and the Scarlet Avenger".
+In February 2019, a new adaptation of A Study in Scarlet was staged at DM Performance Works at the Factory in Nuremberg, Pennsylvania.
+It was adapted by Bill Amos under the title Sherlock Holmes and the Scarlet Avenger.
+In August 2025, the play was produced a second time by The Pennsylvania Theater of Performing Arts in Hazleton, Pennsylvania.

-Actors Matthew Bubel and Anthony McKenney portraying Holmes and Watson respectively in the 2025 Pennsylvania Theater of Performing Arts production of Sherlock Holmes and the Scarlet Avenger adapted by Pennsylvania playwright Bill Amos.
+Matthew Bubel and Anthony McKenney as Holmes and Watson, respectively, in the 2025 PTPA revival production of "Sherlock Holmes and the Scarlet Avenger" in Hazleton, Pennsylvania.

-In August 2025, the play was produced a second time by The Pennsylvania Theater of Performing Arts in Hazleton, PA.

 In June 2022, Pitlochry Festival Theatre produced a new adaptation by playwright and actor Lesley Hart, Sherlock Holmes: A Study in Lipstick, Ketchup and Blood performed in an outdoor amphitheater by two performers.
 The production uses A Study in Scarlet as a play within a play set in a post-apocalyptic future.

+Experiences

+In August 2026, the Singapore studio Hidden launched A Study in Red: The Official Sherlock Experience, a 90-minute location-based game played on participants' own smartphones across Bugis Junction, Bugis+ and Bugis Street in Singapore.
+The case adapts A Study in Scarlet, relocating the investigation from Victorian London to the Bugis district and drawing on the neighbourhood's history.
+The game was produced under an exclusive licence from the Conan Doyle Estate, which selected Hidden ahead of British competitors; The Straits Times described it as the world's first site-specific Sherlock Holmes experience, and the studio has said it intends to stage the format in London.